 - 1. An end of course written assessment score between 70.0% and 74.9% (90 points) is considered a "marginal" pass.
-Students in this category are encouraged to consult the academic counselors in Student Affairs as well as the course faculty for advice on study and test-taking skills.
 An end of course assessment < 70.0% (0 points) will receive a grade of fail (see Grading Policy below), which will require remediation or repetition of the course, as proposed by the course directors and determined by decision of the Student Evaluation and Promotion Committee. - 2.
-A student whose performance is <70.0% (below passing) on any individual exam during the course is required to - a.
-Contact the course directors within 24 hours and - b.
-Meet with the course directors.
-Students may be asked to complete a Performance Improvement Program, the purpose of which is to assist the student in developing the skills and habits necessary to succeed in the curriculum as well as to address specific performance deficits. - Punctuality (on time attendance), professional behavior, and satisfactory preparation and participation are required for all CLC sessions, small groups, patient and panel presentations, Senior Mentor, and all other required activities as determined by the course directors and clinical skills directors.
+A student whose performance is < 70.0% (below passing) on any individual exam during the course is encouraged to consult the academic counselors in Student Affairs as well as the course faculty for advice on study and test-taking skills. - 3.
+Punctuality (on time attendance), professional behavior, and satisfactory preparation and participation are required for all CLC sessions, small groups, patient and panel presentations, Senior Mentor, and all other required activities as determined by the course directors and clinical skills directors.
 Failure to meet these expectations may result in a designation of Unsatisfactory Professionalism and failure of the course. - A student who is unable to attend or will be late for a reason beyond their control, must contact the Clinical Skills Course Director (charles.fleischer@med.fsu.edu) or Course Director (jose.diaz@med.fsu.edu) as early as possible. - Unexcused absence from an activity may require remediation as determined by the course directors.
 Multiple unexcused absences may result in a Report of Concern for Unprofessional Behavior and referral of the student to the Student Evaluation and Promotions Committee. - A repeat lapse in professionalism following a warning will be considered Unsatisfactory Professionalism and will result in a course grade of IR or F (see Grading Policy below). - 4.
 Demonstration of the attitudes and behaviors of Medical Professionalism is expected at all times and in all aspects of the course, including adherence to the Honor Code in all course activities, adherence to safety protocols and behaviors, and observation of the dress code.
 Professionalism concerns may generate a Report of Concern for Unprofessional Behavior. - 5.
-Satisfactory completion and timely submission of all assignments, including Senior Mentor home visits, log submission, and assignments, Self-directed learning assignments, and Interprofessional Collaborative Skills assignments, as determined by the course directors. - 6.
-Timely completion of the post-course evaluation.
+Satisfactory completion and timely submission of all assignments, including Senior Mentor home visits, log submission, and assignments, Self-directed learning assignments, and Interprofessional Collaborative Skills assignments, as determined by the course directors. - Timely completion of the post-course evaluation no later than 5:00 PM ET December 21, 2025.